lcapo/developer-documentation-hotel/DSF/Avail.rst

 <Option type = "Hotel" paymentType = "MerchantPay" status = "OK">

-In the case that the client doesn't want to display the options in a status RQ, we can filter the options given that the provider typifies this status.
+In the case that the client doesn't want to display the options in a status RQ, we can filter the options given that the provider typifies this status when the AvailRQ specifies the <OnRequest> tag.
-In the case the provider doesn't facilitates this information, then this will have to be treated on a commercial level.
+In the case the provider doesn't facilitates this information, wich will be informed into the StaticConfiguration call, then this will have to be treated on a commercial level.

 |